danielwerg/mc/readme.md

 ##### ClickThrough Plus

-Click through Signs and Item Frames to Chests and other containers - a port of ClickThrough to Architectury.
+Click through Signs and Item Frames to Chests and other containers - a port of ClickThrough to modern versions.

 utility │ 🖥️: ✔️ │ 🗄️: ❌